Titolo

 First Login

-After the log in, in case the user has configured multiple offices to work on the platform, he will have to select the profile of interest:
+After the log in, in case the user has configured multiple offices to work on the platform he will have to select the profile of interest:

 Once the options of interest have been selected, the structure of the specific office will appear on the right-hand.
-Click Enter to proceed:
+Click to Enter to proceed:

 The options available to operate on products and requests will appear on the left side menu: